It can take courage to feel that somebody in our life is not in fact loyal; they are just one among the people hanging around us.

 If they never care enough to say a big genuine thank you, to appreciate it or to return the gesture…or worse; lose contact with you; then you get to see that this person isn’t in the right place to give you loyalty.

-If they have decent values; or are interested in the relationship with you to any level, you’ll see an attempt to reciprocate.
+If they have decent values, or are interested in the relationship with you to any level, you’ll see an attempt to reciprocate.

 Then, you share a short story or a fear, and see if he’s willing to give you his presence and time.

 You can also show a vulnerability: that you are sick and can’t meet him because you can barely move from the couch but invite him to watch a movie with you.

 If a man is interested in you as a person, he will be able to offer his presence – not just compliments, not just flowers or a meal, not just sex.
 The key is presence.

 Presence is the hardest to give – this matters more than flowers and a nice dinner out; as exciting as they are.

-(By the way, I’ve just published my brand new DVD titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)
+(By the way, I’ve just published my brand new program titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)

 How often do others – men or women, children and even parents – really show loyalty?

 Try to recognise if you have a habit of experiencing a knee-jerk reaction of anger and hate when someone is disloyal.